 Ronda de Valencia 2, 28012 Madrid (Metro: Line 3 – Embajadores) – Closed on Monday

 La Casa Encendida is above all a social and cultural center opened in 2002 offering courses, workshops, and events on a regular basis.
-But not just that, it’s also a library and one of the top cafes workspace in Madrid.
+But not just that, it’s also a library and one of the top cafe workspace in Madrid.
 With a big yet cozy café and stunning terrace for when the weather allows, La Casa Encendida will blow your mind if you’re looking for a place where you can not only work but also meet people and grow personally and professionally.
 This socially conscious center will leave you wanting more.

 La Bicicleta Café & Workspace